Covariant phase space for gravity with boundaries: metric vs tetrad formulations: General relativity in terms of tetrads

 \subsection{Step 5: Charges}

 A direct computation using the definition of the $\xi$-current $J_\xi^{(t)}$ leads to

 where we have used $\iota_\xi F=(\L_\xi-\mathcal{D}\iota_\xi)\omega$, which follows from Cartan's magic formula.
-The second term of $J_\xi^{(t)}$ vanishes as the torsion $\mathcal{D}e$ is zero, while the third one is also zero using \eqref{eq: definicion XX_xi} and the fact that the only background object is $\eta$, which is ``constant''.
+The second term of $J_\xi^{(t)}$ vanishes as the torsion $\mathcal{D}e$ is zero, while the third one is also zero as a consequence of \eqref{eq: definicion XX_xi} and the fact that the only background object is $\eta$, which is ``constant''.
 Thus we obtain

 $J_\xi^{(t)}$ is then exact over the space of solutions with $\xi$-potential $Q_\xi^{(t)}$.
 Similarly, we have for the boundary